ponticlaro/bebop/docs/CUSTOM_POST_TYPES.md

 ### Registration: arguments
 - `$name`: This can be either a string or an array:
   - **string**: Should be the singular form of the post type name, including white-spaces and capital letters.
-Plural form will be automatically assumed to be the singular form plus an *s*  at the end.
+Plural form will be automatically assumed to be the singular form plus an "**s**" at the end.
   - **array**: Should only contain two elements and both must be strings.
 The first element is the singular form and the second element is the plural form.

 - `$args`: is optional and exactly the same array you can pass as the second argument to `register_post_type` and that is documented [here](http://codex.wordpress.org/Function_Reference/register_post_type#Arguments).